emanueleusai/ML4SCI-1/ParticleImagesChallenge/ReadMe.md

 ![GitHub Logo](images/CollisionImage.png)

 ## Introduction
-From particle identification to the discovery of the Higgs boson, Machine Learning algorithms have become an increasingly important tool for data analysis at the Large Hadron Collider (LHC).
+Machine Learning algorithms have become an increasingly important tool for data analysis at the Large Hadron Collider (LHC) from particle identification to the discovery of the Higgs boson.
 The analysis of data collected at the LHC often involves the classification of hadronic jets and particles in collision events.
-The first step to the construction of the detector images is to generate an image for the electromagnetic calorimeter (ECAL).
+The first step to the construction of the detector images is generation of images for the electromagnetic calorimeter (ECAL).
 For this subdetector, each pixel in the image corresponds to a crystal of ECAL.
-We have provided you the images which can be accessed as shown in the sample Google Colab Jupyter Notebook provided.
+We have provided you the image dataset which can be accessed as shown in the sample Google Colab Jupyter Notebook provided.
 ## Dataset
 The intensity of each pixel is proportional to the energy measured in the corresponding crystal.
 Other data attribute: timing of the energy deposit are also available, though this may not help the model to improve the classification performance much.
 The dataset contains 32x32 Images of the hit energy and its timing (channel 1: hit energy and channel 2: its timing) in each calorimeter cell (one cell = one pixel) for the two classes of particles: Electron and Photon.